autotubularity/autotube/README.md

 1. Installation.

-a) This code is written for the Matlab interpreter (tested with versions R2017a) and requires the Matlab Image Processing Toolbox.
+ - This code is written for the Matlab interpreter (tested with versions R2017a) and requires the Matlab Image Processing Toolbox.

-b) To use AutoTube follow the instructions described in https://github.com/autotubularity/autotube/wiki
+ - To use AutoTube follow the instructions described in https://github.com/autotubularity/autotube/wiki

-c) Finally, optionally download the Lymphatic Vessel dataset (used in the paper): https://doi.org/10.3929/ethz-b-000262426
+ - Finally, optionally download the Lymphatic Vessel dataset (used in the paper): https://doi.org/10.3929/ethz-b-000262426
  After downloading the dataset, you can run AutoTube with the same parameters described in the paper.
 You should obtain the same statistics.